InverseIntegral/js2wasm/README.md

 clone the repository.

 # Usage
-In order to compile a function you have to supply its code as a string and its signature as a map to the `transpile` function.
+In order to compile a function you have to supply its code as a string and its function signatures as a map to the `transpile` function.
 The returned value is of the type `CallWrapper`.

 ```javascript